postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 Postman supports many of Spectral's features, though not all.

-Whether it's created within Postman or imported from another source, a Spectral document needs to contain the following properties:
+Whether it's created within Postman or imported from another source, a Spectral document needs to contain the properties shown in the example below:

 ```
 rules: